Professor of Early Modern European History

 Departments and Institutes

-Ulinka Rublack is currently finishing a monograph on the witchcraft trial against Katharina Kepler, the astronomer's mother.
+Ulinka Rublack has most recently finished a monograph on the witchcraft trial against Katharina Kepler, the astronomer's mother.
 This is the only case in which a leading intellectual legally defended a family member during the European witchcraze.
-The book will be published in 2015.
+The book will be published by Oxford University Press: Trade Division in 2015.

-Rublack is sole editor of the forthcoming Oxford Handbook of the Protestant Reformation (2016)
+Rublack is sole editor of the forthcoming Oxford Handbook of the Protestant Reformation, which features 34 contributors (2016)

 She continues to work on the history of dress and material culture in early modern Europe, visual history, gender history as well as Reformation history.
 Her most recent article is `Matter in the Material Renaissance' , Past & Present May 2013, 41-84, which explores how matter related to craft and consumption in the period with reference to leather in fine shoes and wall-paper, http://past.oxfordjournals.org/content/219/1/41.full.pdf?keytype=ref&ijkey=0o5bzVIjEDfKvzE

-Ulinka Rublack currently supervises four PhD students from England, Switzerland and New Zealand.
-Suzanna Ivanic is a Lightfoot scholar whose PhD thesis is on religious material culture in early modern Prague; Katy Bond is an Overseas scholar who works on early modern costume books; Regine Maritz has been Robert Owen scholar at Christ's College Cambridge and continues to be supported by Christ's to work on gender at early modern courts in a global, comparative perspective; Sophie Pitman is AHRC-funded to work on clothing cultures in London around 1600.
+Ulinka Rublack currently supervises five PhD students from England, Switzerland and New Zealand.
+Suzanna Ivanic is a Lightfoot scholar whose PhD thesis is on religious material culture in early modern Prague; Katy Bond is an Overseas scholar who works on early modern costume books; Regine Maritz has been Robert Owen scholar at Christ's College Cambridge and continues to be supported by Christ's to work on gender at early modern courts in a global, comparative perspective; Sophie Pitman is AHRC-funded to work on clothing cultures in London around 1600; Victoria Miller studies the role of armor in early modern civilian dress ensembles.
 Rublack has also supervised PhDs on the history of sound, Reformation music, and gender as category in understandings of the German witch-craze, and currently mentors doctoral research by Stefan Hanss in Berlin on the memory and material culture of the Battle of Lepanto.
 She has sponsored post-doctoral work on the history of disability in early modern Europe and currently mentors Christian Kuehner's post-doctoral work on the role of confession in the German Catholic Renewal.
 Ulinka Rublack has supervised eleven MPhil students on a wide variety of topics ranging from pilgrimage in the Catholic Renewal to purses in German dress.
 Interested graduates are very welcome to get in touch with her to discuss proposals.

 Ulinka Rublack teaches undergraduate as well as MPhil courses courses on early modern visual and material culture, outline papers, and is co-convenor of post-graduate seminars.